Conduct an annual financial planning review

 - Changes in your personal or family situation.
 You may have recently lost a spouse or domestic partner, welcomed new grandchildren into your life or moved to a different state, all of which can impact your financial plan.

 You're eligible to make catch-up contributions to IRAs, 401(k)s and other retirement plans.

 You're eligible for collecting partial Social Security retirement benefits; also eligible for a reverse mortgage.

 You're eligible for full Social Security benefits according to your birthday or you may wait up to age 70 to qualify for delayed retirement benefits.

-An Ameriprise financial advisor can develop or review your year-end financial plan and help make necessary adjustments to help you meet your goals in retirement.
+An Ameriprise financial advisor will work with you to conduct an annual financial review and help make necessary adjustments to help you meet your goals in retirement.